 All documents will be retained in a 'Child Protection file', separate from the child's school file.
 This will be locked away and only accessible to the head teacher and the DSL if a paper file.
-Electronic files on My Concern, will be stored securely with appropriate levels of limited access.
+If an electronic file e.g. using CPOMS (Child Protection Online Management System), it will be stored securely with appropriate levels of limited access.
 See section 1.2.for details about record transfer & retention.